rkkuang/triplelens/README.md

 sudo python3 setup.py install
 ```

-to build the python module "TripleLensing"
+to build the python module "TripleLensing",

 then, the functionality of triple lens light curve calculation can be used as following: